nethesis/nethvoice-report/ui/src/doc-inline/en/data_lost_call_1_table_lostCall.md

 # By Unmanaged Calls

-Data split *by Unhandled Calls* in selected queues in the set period, the data is grouped according to the choice made in the filters.
+Data split *by Unhandled Calls* in selected queues during the configured perido.
+Dare are grouped according to the chosen filter criteria.

-Data *by Unhandled Calls* shows each caller with whom at the end of the working day the last interaction was negative, that is, there has been a failure or incoming not responding to the call or outgoing having no answer to the call made by an agent.
+Data *by Unhandled Calls* shows each caller with whom the last interaction was negative at the end of the business day.
+A negative interaction is a call received or made by an agent that has failed.

 The items shown for data *by Unhandled Calls* are: